 This card has a combination of eight dedicated digital stations ports (1B+D) for Samsung Digital Keysets and eight dedicated analog station ports for industry standard single line telephones or other analog devices.
 This card installs in any universal slot in any cabinet.
-A maximum of 10 8COMBO cards can be installed per system.

-2.3.3 SPECIAL FEATURE CARDS
+2.3.4 SPECIAL FEATURE CARDS